sithmel/occamsrazor.js/README.rst

     adapters.addNew([an array of validators], func)

 returns the adapters (this method can be chained).
 If the validator is a string or a regular expression is converted automatically to a function using occamsrazor.stringValidator
-If a validator is null it is converted as occamsrazor.isAnything.
+If a validator is null it is converted as occamsrazor.validator().

 adapters.remove (alias .off)
 ------------------------------------